 ALFW blog also offers videos, podcasts and other free-of-charge downloads that truly enhance your experience.
 The blog is all ready to go— just sign up, share of your self and read the work of others.

-The book and its blog is amazing in its depth and it's accessibility!
+The book is amazing in its depth and it's accessibility!
 It brings together so many activities, options, layers of self-enrichment in a beautifully illustrated, coherent and thought-provoking way.
 Again, as the author and designer of ALFW blog site, I have decided to incorporate other features such as the “Community Voice” and the “Diet and Nutrition” tabs.

 There are 18 tabs belonging to our ALFW blog.
 And this is where our ALFW yoga community discusses and exchanges riveting ideas such as the overall importance of cultivating a yoga-like mind and the encompassment of eschewing a conscious healthy lifestyle.